 Published 1999 by JUGGLE (The International Jugglers’ Association Magazine)

-The term “3-Count” signifies that every 3rd count of the basic juggling rhythm is a pass.
+The term “3-Count” stems from every 3rd count of the basic juggling rhythm being a pass.
 For each of the two jugglers facing each other, this creates the following sequence:

 1 : Pass with right